MorphoSource/MorphoSource/README.md

 ## Tests

 You will need to install Firefox to run tests.
+For more information on running tests see the [Wiki](https://github.com/MorphoSource/MorphoSource_SF/wiki/Tests).

-### 1. From your browser:
+### From your browser:
-* download [Firefox](https://download.mozilla.org/?product=firefox-latest-ssl&os=linux64&lang=en-US) to morphosource-vagrant/downloads.
+Download [Firefox](https://download.mozilla.org/?product=firefox-latest-ssl&os=linux64&lang=en-US) to morphosource-vagrant/downloads.

-### 2. From the command line:
+### From the command line:
 Navigate to morphosource-vagrant and run the following commands:
 ```
     vagrant ssh